Healthy Buildings Ordinance

 Has this ordinance been passed?

 Yes, this ordinance was passed on March 10, 2025.
-The next step is to form the Healthy Buildings Accountability Board and the Healthy Buildings Technical Committee, which are expert and equity focused public bodies that will create the rulemaking process.
+The Healthy Buildings Accountability Board and the Healthy Buildings Technical Committee are developing building performance standards and program guidelines for the rulemaking process.

 How is this different from the Benchmarking Ordinance?